 Image polls, picture quizzes, and visual surveys get more clicks and lead to more submissions.
 Why? because our eyes are drawn to visuals, especially if they are beautiful.

 - Add a cover image or video that draws attention to your title and creates some curiosity around it.
-It could be an illustration of the topic, a photograph that sets a certain tone, or a very short humerous/explanatory video.
+It could be an illustration of the topic, custom-made or free vector art, a photograph that sets a certain tone, or a very short humorous/explanatory video.

 - Use images and videos to add clarity and context to your questions.
 Just make sure that the image you add doesn’t give away the correct answer or create bias.

 - Add visuals to your answer options to make it easier and more fun for your audience to answer your questions.
 Here too, it’s important to make sure all images are equally attractive so as not to slant the results.